carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 #.
 All developers are required to have significant changes reviewed before they
    are committed to the repository.

 #.
-Code reviews are conducted by email, usually on the llvm-commits list.
+Code reviews are conducted by email on the relevant project's commit mailing
+   list, or alternatively on the project's development list or bug tracker.

 #.
 Code can be reviewed either before it is committed or after.
 We expect major
    changes to be reviewed before being committed, but smaller changes (or